LimerickAISD/meetups/README.md

-"# Slides or Pdfs for past Limerick Ai (Application and Games) Software Development meetups"
+"# Slides or Pdfs for past Limerick Ai (Applications and Games) Software Development meetups"